iakshatkumar/Supercell_Clone/README.md

 https://supercell-clone.herokuapp.com/

 ### Contributors
   Both the contributing accounts are mine.
+(Once I had pushed from Git Bash command line and then from VS Code's Git tool and both are configured with different account of mine).

 # Getting Started with Create React App